Humayra-Adiba/NexusBot/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.✨
+Contributors are welcome!
+Feel free to fork the repository and submit pull requests ✨

 ---